 What to Do in Amsterdam with Teens

-If you’re in Amsterdam and your teen enjoys art, then you’re in the right place!
+If you’re planning a visit to Amsterdam and your teen enjoys art, then you’re in the right place!
 Amsterdam is home to not one but two prestigious museums, both housing some beautiful masterpieces.
 These museums are the Van Gogh Museum and the Rijksmuseum.
 While I did not personally attend the Van Gogh Museum, I have heard great things, and although I typically do not like art museums, I did enjoy the Rijksmuseum due to the in-depth painting that occurs within many of the paintings.
 There is also a beautiful garden outside to explore on a nice day.

 Another Amsterdam attraction I would recommend is the Anne Frank house.
 I read “Anne Frank’s Diary” in 8th grade and it was fascinating to walk through the house and envision Anne and her family living here during World War II.
 Be sure to book your tickets online in advance as that’s the only way to visit the house.
 And if you have younger children, don’t miss these ideas for things to do in Amsterdam with kids.